An Information-Theoretic Approach for Detecting Edits in AI-Generated Text: Information-Theoretic Analysis

 \subsection{Optimality of the Higher Criticism test}

 A simple mixture model for the generation of an edited document proposes that most sentences are written independently by a GLM $\Pglm$, except perhaps a few sentences that are generated by a different mechanism associated with the editor that we denote here by $\Palt$.
 Importantly, we do not know in advance which sentences were written by each model.
-Let $\epsilon$ denote the expected number of edited sentences, and let $L_j$ be the distribution of $\logl(S;\Plm)$ under $S\sim G_j$, for $j\in \{0,1\}$.
-The setting described above induces a mixture model for the log perplexity
+Let $\epsilon$ denote the expected fraction of $G_1$ sentences, and let $L_j$ be the distribution of $\logl(S;\Plm)$ under $S\sim G_j$, for $j\in \{0,1\}$.
+The setting described above induces a mixture model for the log-perplexity

 Likewise, we have a mixture model for the P-values in \eqref{eq:P-value}: